jamboid/Site-Starter/src/readme.md

 This document is an introduction to the Site Starter asset files and how to use them.

+## General Structure

+To keep a clean separation between source files and the final, compiled production files, the assets folder is split into two main directories:

+* /src
+* /build

+The **src/** directory contains all source files, including images and font files, and the **build/** directory contains all the final production files compiled and copied from the /src directory.

 ## CSS/Sass

 CSS for this project is created using the Sass pre-processor.
 The **/assets/sass/** directory contains the source files and these should be compiled to the **assets/css/** directory.

 ### 1. Framework

-The **Framework** directory contains
+The **Framework** directory contains an assortment of files

 ### 2. Components

 The **Components** directory contains Sass files that correspond to page components and other elements such the page grid.
-This is where the bulk of a project's custom Sass code will go.
-How the Components files are organised depends on the overall approach
+This is where the bulk of a project's custom Sass code should go.
+How the Components files are organised depends on the overall approach taken, but generally you should create more files, rather than longer files.

 ### 3. Dependencies

+The framework does not currently rely on any 3rd-party Sass libraries, although it does require that you use Autoprefixer in a post-compilation processing step to add vendor prefixes.

+### Authoring Style

+1. Do not add any vendor prefixes unless the non-vendor syntax for a property doesn't yet exist. **Autoprefixer** should used to do this in a post-compilation processing step.
+2.

 ## JavaScript